yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-014_Name_Field_Accepts_Alphabetic_Input.md

 ## 🧪 Test Steps
 1. Open Add New Address form
 2. Enter a valid country name
-3. Enter a valid name (e.g., "John Doe")
+3. Enter a valid name (e.g., "Matheus")
 4. Fill all other required fields
 5. Click on "Submit"